XronosSchedulingLtd/scheduleruserdocs/groups.rst

 * Ad hoc groups

-The naming of these last ones varies from MIS to MIS, but they're groups created as needed by indivual teachers - for example, the list of pupils going on a trip.
+The naming of these last ones varies from MIS to MIS, but they're groups created as needed by individual teachers - for example, the list of pupils going on a trip.
 These can be particularly useful, because you can create the list in your MIS - probably needed in order to fill out the necessary H&S forms for the trip - and then it will migrate over